JulianKemmerer/PipelineC/docs/README.md

 work similar to registers but also can be used as a mechanism for moving data between functions.
 Multiple locations can read a global wire but there can only be one instance of a function that writes to it.

-Complex 'clock-by-clock' derived state machines can be written directly, clock cycle by clock cycle, using `Reg[T]` the same way you would in a traditional HDL process.

 Python isn't a great hardware description language in itself.
 Some functionality is provided to bridge the gap between Python and traditional HDLs (see